Sardtok/drift/README.md

 ```

 Your migration files must contain an `up` and `down` function in which you
-perform the migration and rollback using your prefered database library.
+perform the migration and rollback using your preferred database library.

 For example: